khakhalin/notes/dictionary.md

 **Athena** a simple (not very efficient, but fast and [[sql]]-based) way to query from Amazon S2. ([ref](https://www.techtarget.com/searchaws/definition/Amazon-Athena)).
 Fully in the cloud, paying for the data scanned (not cheap, if used for anything analytic-like by mistake).
 No indexing, but partitioning.

 **Bagging** (ml): the simplest way to create an ensemble of classifiers using an algorithm: split data into bags (with replacement), train a different model on each of them.
 Final prediction = mean of all predictions. [ref](https://analyticsindiamag.com/primer-ensemble-learning-bagging-boosting/).
-See [[05_Ensembles]].
+See [[ensembles]].

 **BASE** (db): see [[acid_base]]

 **BIC** (stats): Bayes Information Criterion, an approach to model selection.
 To be described (for now, [wiki](https://en.wikipedia.org/wiki/Bayesian_information_criterion)).

 **Boosting** (ml): an alternative to _bagging_ for ensemble generation: Iteratively select samples that previous learners failed to learn or disagreed upon, and use them to train new learners; majority vote at the end. [ref](https://analyticsindiamag.com/primer-ensemble-learning-bagging-boosting/).
-See [[05_Ensembles]].
+See [[ensembles]].

 **BST** (prog): Binary Search Tree.
 See [[bst]].

 # C

 **CART** (ml): Classification And Regression Tree; often used for gradient boosting.
 An umbrella term to cover decision trees (classifiers), but also trees that have real numbers assigned to their leaves as outputs.
-See [[05_Ensembles]].
+See [[ensembles]].

 **Clique** (math): an all-to-all subgraph within a graph.
 Two confusing names: **Maximal clique** is just a clique that is not a part of a larger clique (you cannot include one more vertex or ege from a graph, and still have a clique). **Maximum clique** is the largest clique in a graph.
 Apparently finding cliques, as well as enumerating cliques, is an NP problem with no good solution. [wiki](https://en.wikipedia.org/wiki/Clique_problem), [current best algorithm (hard)](https://www.sciencedirect.com/science/article/abs/pii/S0305054810001504)